DexForce: Extracting Force-informed Actions from Kinesthetic Demonstrations for Dexterous Manipulation: Experiments

-Finally, we test policies on out-of-distribution (OOD) task variations.
-We design OOD scenarios that look similar to the demonstrations but have different force characteristics.
-In \texttt{unscrew nut} demonstrations, we vary the amount nut is screwed onto the mount between 0-1 revolution (0\degree-360\degree).
-In our \texttt{unscrew nut - OOD} evaluation, we initialize the nut rotation to be between 1-2.5 revolutions (360\degree-900\degree).
-In \texttt{flip box - OOD}, we place a 100g weight inside the box.

-As expected, for both tasks, policies perform worse on OOD scenarios (last row of Fig. \ref{fig:plot-force}) than on their in-distribution counterparts.
-For \texttt{flip box - OOD}, the increased mass makes the robot more susceptible to only partially flipping the box, raising the number of partial successes of \textbf{RGB, F/T} policies from 3, in the in-distribution case, to 12, in the OOD case.
-Still, policies are able to successfully complete tasks about 50\% of the time, despite not being trained on these more challenging task variants.
-In \texttt{unscrew nut - OOD}, the robot can still pick up the nut, despite having to rotate the nut much more.
-Furthermore, policies with force in the observation perform better than policies that do not see force data.
+Finally, we test policies on out-of-distribution (OOD) variations of \texttt{flip box} and \texttt{unscrew nut}.
+We design OOD scenarios that are visually similar to demonstrations but have different force characteristics (see Fig. \ref{fig:init-conf} for more details).
+As expected, policies perform worse on OOD scenarios (last row of Fig. \ref{fig:plot-force}) than on their in-distribution counterparts.
+Even so, policies are able to successfully complete tasks about 50\% of the time, despite not being trained on these more challenging task variants.
+Furthermore, \textbf{RGB, F/T} policies continue to outperform \textbf{RGB-only} policies.

+\textbf{Question 3: How sensitive is DexForce to the stiffness parameter $k_f$?} For all six tasks, we conduct a sensitivity analysis of the stiffness parameter $k_f$ used to compute force-informed targets in Eq. (\ref{eq:force-to-desired}).
+Force-informed targets are first used in Stage 2 of our demonstration collection procedure, where we replay a kinesthetic demonstration by tracking a trajectory of force-informed targets.
+As such, a sufficient indicator of the feasibility of a given $k_f$ value is whether replaying a trajectory of force-informed targets, computed with that $k_f$, succeeds or fails to complete the task.

+For a given kinesthetic demonstration, we sweep across a range of $k_f$ values and conduct replay trials.
+For every trial, we select a value of $k_f$, compute the resulting force-informed targets with Eq. (\ref{eq:force-to-desired}), track this trajectory using our impedance controller, and label the trial as either a success or failure based on task success.
+We begin the sweep at $k_f = 0.0045$, which is the value we use to collect demonstrations for all our policy learning experiments.
+From here, we increase and decrease $k_f$ in 0.0001 increments until the replay fails.
+We set the upper limit of the sweep at $k_f = 0.025$ to avoid executing large, unsafe actions.
+For each task, we repeat this procedure for five different kinesthetic demonstrations.

+Fig. \ref{fig:stiffness} shows the average ranges of $k_f$ that result in successful replays.
+These results lead to three takeaways:

+1) $k_f$ does not need to be tuned for every task: Each task has a range of permissible $k_f$ values.
+This shows that \ourName{} is not overly sensitive to the choice of $k_f$.
+Furthermore, the ranges for all six tasks overlap with each other, showing that there is a range of $k_f$ values that work across different tasks.
+We also plot, as a red line, the value of $k_f = 0.0045$ that we use to collect all our demonstrations for policy learning, illustrating that this value falls comfortably within the permissible ranges of $k_f$ for each task.